pandyke/bot-log-mining/README.md

-# Bot Log Mining: An Approach to Integrated Analysis in Robotic Process Automation and Process Mining
+# Bot log mining: An approach to the integrated analysis of Robotic Process Automation and process mining

-This repository contains the source code and online appendix for our paper 'Bot Log Mining: An Approach to Integrated Analysis in Robotic Process Automation and Process Mining'.
+This repository contains the source code and online appendix for our paper 'Bot log mining: An approach to the integrated analysis of Robotic Process Automation and process mining'.
 For a more comprehensive overview of the approach we refer to the paper.